ezamorag/pccloner/README.md

 2. Run the previous script.
 On Ubuntu: ```sudo [your python path here] collector.py```.
 Or on Windows: ```python collector.py```
 3. Press the ESC key to start recording.
 And don't forget to press again the ESC key to terminate the recording.
 This code will create a folder called "data" where it will save all the data related to your task.
 Note: On Ubuntu, it is useful, not necesary, to change the permissions of the data folder with ```sudo chown -R $USER:$USER data/```

 4. Use the following example to replay your previous stored task.
+At replaying, you can exit the process pressing ESC.
 ```bash
 from pccloner.pctask import Replayer
 import pandas as pd